-Under Georgia law, unless a statute provides otherwise or an indemnification clause includes a duty to defend or express language requiring the payment of attorneys' fees, an indemnified party is not entitled to recover attorneys' fees and legal costs incurred as a result of suits brought against it relating to matters for which the party is entitled to be indemnified (see George L. Smith II, 255 Ga.
-App. at 644).
+Under Georgia law, absent express language in the indemnification agreement or a statutory provision, an indemnified party is not entitled to recover attorneys' fees and legal costs incurred as a result of suits brought against it relating to matters for which the party is entitled to be indemnified (see George L. Smith II Georgia World Congress Center Authority v.
+Miller Brewing Co., 255 Ga.
+App.
+643, 644 (2002)).

 Similarly, attorneys' fees incurred in establishing the right to indemnification are not permitted unless there is a clear and unambiguous contractual provision or a statutory right providing for such fees and costs (see, for example, SRG Consulting, 282 Ga.
 App. at 844-45; but see PIC Group, Inc. v.
-LandCoast Insulation, Inc., 795 F. Supp.
-2d 459, 461-63 (S.D.
+LandCoast Insulation, Inc., 795 F.Supp.2d 459, 461-63 (S.D.
 Miss.
 2011) (applying Georgia law to hold that the broad language of an indemnity agreement covering "costs" and "expenses" which are "in connection with" breach of the agreement allowed recovery of attorneys' fees incurred in enforcing the agreement)).